Catwashere/xx3dsfml/README.md

 *Note: The following instructions are for Linux.*

-xx3dsfml has two dependencies, [FTDI's D3XX driver](https://ftdichip.com/drivers/d3xx-drivers/) and [SFML](https://www.sfml-dev.org/).
+xx3dsfml has two dependencies, [FTDI's D3XX driver](https://ftdichip.com/drivers/d3xx-drivers/) and [SFML v2.6](https://www.sfml-dev.org/).

 The D3XX driver can be downloaded from the link above which also contains the installation instructions.
 However, in order to compile the xx3dsfml.cpp code, two additional steps need to be taken: